sophia926/fastpages/_posts/2022-08-24-My-First-Week-Of-School.md

 I also enjoy AP Chem, and most of the work right now is review, but we are moving at a pretty fast pace.
 We did a paper chromatography lab on the first day in class, which I also liked.

 <img src="{{site.baseurl}}/images/happyemoji.jpg" width="40" height="Auto">

+### My Backpack
+My backpack is pretty light right now.
+This is what I have in my backpack everyday:
+1. 3-subject notebook for AP World History
+2. 1-inch binder for AP Chem
+3. 1 folder for all my classes
+4. 1 graphing notebook for AP Calc
+5. Some snacks for break
+6. My laptop and charger
+7. My lunch
+8. Pencil pouch
+9. Water

 ### Summary
 I enjoyed my first week of school and am looking forward to the rest of the school yar! :)